 - Aorta & Peripheral Artery Ultrasound

 - Carotid Artery Ultrasound

 - Graft Surveillance with Ultrasound

 - Venous Ultrasound of Upper and Lower Extremities

-Union Hospital's Vascular Center medical and professional staff includes board-certified physicians and several full-time vascular technologists.
+Union Hospital's Vascular Center staff includes board-certified physicians and several full-time vascular technologists.
 All technologists hold at least a bachelor's degree and have been trained in vascular diagnostics by registered vascular technicians and the vascular surgeons at Union Hospital.

 To make an appointment with the Vascular Center, call 330.364.0888.

 For questions, call 330.364.0856.